-Christians are friends of God, we do what pleases Him, and that is to carry out His will.
-We devote ourselves to God’s word.
-Jesus said, “You are My friends if you do whatever I command you.”
-(John15:14)
+As Christians, we called are friends of God, and our job is to what please Him, and that is to carry out His will and devote ourselves to God’s word.

 As a friend, you serve the other person, so that they are pleased.
 Jesus said, “Truly I tell you, He will dress Himself to serve, will have them recline at the table, and will come and wait on them.”
 (Luke12:37) Jesus is saying, “This is what I will do for you!”.